telerik/UI-For-UWP/README.md

   * request new features, and,
   * walk you through the entire process of preparing your code for a Pull Request.

-## Source Code and Downloads

-If you want to skip building the project yourself, you can visit [telerik.com](http://www.telerik.com/) to grab the full source.

 ## Getting Help

 * Use the [issues list](https://github.com/telerik/UI-For-UWP/issues) of this repo for bug reports.